Around the year 2000 we received an avalanche of sad reports about distilleries

 by William Smith.

 I haven't included all the Scotch whisky projects that are in development in this list; some of the beautiful dreamscapes painted by enthusiastic entrepreneurs and borderline embezzlers are just a tad too 'imaginary' at this point.
 Take the Mellerstain distillery in the 'borders' region, for example.
 According to some vague reports in 2007 production was supposed to start in 2008, but that was the last we've heard of it.
 So, this list isn't exhaustive - I've tried to include only fairly 'solid' information.
 I've received some information about Barra, Falkirk, Lindores, Parkmore and Stal Thorabhaig, but couldn't verify all the data, so they're not included on this list yet.
-The founder of the Prąban na Linne distillery on Skye passed away in December 2010, so it doesn't seem likely that those plans will be picked up by somebody else.
-The Octomore distillery (connected to Bruichladdich) seems more solid, but since Bruichladdich also released a heavily peated 'bastard' malt (well, technically) from their own stills under that name (the first 'futures' were bottled in May 2008) I'll take a conservative stance on that; maybe a separate profile will be warranted later.
+The founder of the Prąban na Linne distillery on Skye passed away in December 2010, and so far it doesn't seem likely that those plans will be picked up by somebody else.

 Quite a few of these are probably just 'pipe dreams'.
 They - and others - will be added to this page once I've received 'solid' information.
 Do you know of any information that should be added?
 Drop me a note...